Reusi Dat Ton – The Path to Vitality and Well-Being

 Shoulder opening stretch

-This stretch, which involves slowly pulling the arm back, increases shoulder mobility and releases stress in the upper back.
+This stretch, which involves slowly pulling the arm back, increases shoulder mobility and helps release tension in the upper back.
 The therapist may use gentle rocking movements to help the person stretch and feel more relaxed.

 Lateral flexion stretch